Saturday surgeries are changing ...

 Acute Prescriptions – It may be possible for some prescriptions to be issued after telephone contact with the nurse or doctor for items such as simple pain killers, creams, etc. Ask the receptionist for advice.

 Repeat Prescriptions – These can be ordered by telephone on 226 9900 for Collingwood Surgery - 282 8030 for Jubilee Park Surgery - 258 8299 for New York Surgery (follow instructions on taped message), or by bringing or sending your repeat list in to the surgery and ticking the items required.
 Prescriptions can be posted back to you if a stamped addressed envelope is provided.
+You can request that your prescription is sent directly to a local pharmacy of your choice.
 Prescriptions can also be ordered online – see below.
 For further information about our online services, click here.

 Prescriptions are usually available after 3.00 p.m. the following working day ( 2 days if ordered on line).